Which insurances do you accept?

 How do I know it’s working?

 We follow patients with regular questionnaires about their depression symptoms.
 Patients should have improvement in their ability to sleep, to enjoy everyday activities, and to concentrate.
 They should have increased energy, and less sadness and anxiety.
 Some patients respond more quickly, within a few weeks, but many respond more towards the end of the course.
 It’s a very individual response.

 Does insurance cover it?
 What is the cost if it doesn’t?

 If the insurance company does not immediately approve the TMS treatments, a patient can still begin the process of treatment but would have to pay out of pocket until the appeal process finishes.
 At that time, the insurance company, if they eventually approve the treatment, will reimburse the expense.
-Typically, an entire out-of-pocket course of TMS would run between $8,000 to $12,000 depending on the duration of treatment required.
+Typically, an entire out-of-pocket course of TMS would run $9900.00 as of October 2017, a significant decrease from prior pricing.